eshaan007/Connect-Club/README.md

 # Connect-Club
-An *online platform* to connect yourself with other classmates. :wave:
+An *online platform* to connect with other classmates. :wave:

 It is made using PHP, MySQL, Ajax, HTML, CSS, and JavaScript. :zap: